joshfinley/joshfinley.github.io/content/posts/2025-03-26-kernel-driver-debug-script.md

 Just sharing here a script I've been using to assist in Windows 11 kernel driver testing.

+The script provides quick and easy deployment of kernel drivers to accessible Hyper-V virtual machines.

 Requirements:
 - Hyper-V
 - Available Windows VM with enabled guest integrations

 Features:
-- Automated deployments, service starts/restarts to target VM completely through PowerShell
+- Automated copy and start of driver on target VM
 - Default inclusion of available PDB to the target and local symbols cache
 - Suitable for quick experiments.